Chrome “Managed by your organization” virus Removal Guide

-Users may also face redirects to unknown websites which are filled with ads and simply click on a sponsored link shown when using a customized search engine.
-Even though these links are mostly leading to secure sites, in some cases (depending on the browser hijacker installed) users might be linked to scam, phishing or even malware-laden sites.
+Users may also face redirects to unknown websites that are filled with ads and simply click on a sponsored link shown when using a customized search engine.
+Even though these links are mostly leading to secure sites, in some cases (depending on the browser hijacker installed) users might be linked to scam, phishing, or even malware-laden sites.

 While browser hijackers are usually not considered dangerous as they do not inject malicious components into the system, they can sometimes operate in a more aggressive manner and change various settings that should not be touched.
-For example, modifying desktop shortcuts to inject links to suspicious files or changing Chrome policy to enable “Managed by your organization” feature.
+For example, modifying desktop shortcuts to inject links to suspicious files or changing Chrome policy to enable Chrome “Managed by your organization” virus setting.

-“Managed by your organization” is a legitimate feature, but it it is abused by browser hijackers and other PUPs, the behavior can be treated as malicious.
-Even though the ramification of these changes are not as devastating as those of malware, it should not be allowed, and “Managed by your organization” removal performed.
+Chrome “Managed by your organization” is a legitimate feature, but if it is abused by browser hijackers and other PUPs, the behavior can be treated as malicious.
+Even though the ramification of these changes are not as devastating as those of malware, it should not be allowed, and Chrome “Managed by your organization” virus removal is performed.